rastersoft/slingshot_app_launcher/README.md

     9: Allows to choose between categories mode or pure icon mode Now highlights all the possible buttons
    10: Keeps the window size even when changing the mode
+   11: Allows to search apps using the keyboard
+       Better appearance

 Created by Raster Software Vigo (rastersoft) http://www.rastersoft.com